 - Main Event: Justin Gaethje vs. Paddy Pimblett (Interim UFC Lightweight Championship)

-- Broadcast: Paramount+ (exclusive in U.S. and Latin America; no PPV fee)
+- Broadcast: Paramount+ (exclusive in U.S. and Latin America; included with subscription, no PPV cost)

-- Significance: First UFC event on Paramount+; features six current/former champions and ends the traditional PPV model for numbered events.
+- Significance: First UFC numbered event on Paramount+; features elite strikers, rising stars, and former champions.

-Tickets are available via AXS.com, with VIP packages offering premium perks like Octagon access and meet-and-greets.
+Tickets are available via AXS.com, with VIP packages from On Location offering perks like weigh-in access and meet-and-greets.

 What Time Does UFC 324 Start?
 (Global Guide)